 Half-caff coffee can also help you gradually reintroduce caffeine, preventing the common side effects of caffeine overload (jitteriness, racing thoughts, rapid pulse).

-You can even use this article’s handy half-caff caffeine comparison chart to start with the lowest-possible half-caff options so you can gradually increase your caffeine consumption to a desired level.
+You can even use this article’s handy half-caff caffeine comparison chart to start with the lowest-possible half-caff options and gradually increase your caffeine consumption to a desired level.

 Getting the health benefits of caffeine consumption